fiskaltrust/interface-doc/doc/general/cash-register-integration/receipt-sequences.md

 #### Use case examples

 - Order(s) paid by multiple people
+- Voiding/cancelling receipts

 #### How to use

-Use [cbReceiptPreviousReference](https://docs.fiskaltrust.cloud/docs/poscreators/middleware-doc/germany/data-structures#single-fields) to point to a cbReceiptReference of a previous request to split or void a receipt.
+Use ['cbReceiptPreviousReference'](https://docs.fiskaltrust.cloud/docs/poscreators/middleware-doc/germany/data-structures#single-fields) to point to a 'cbReceiptReference' of a previous request to split or void a receipt.

 #### Workflow example